 - Avalanches don't care that we're in a pandemic.
 Our friends at AIARE are right on point: the natural environment is going to keep doing its thing.
 The snowpack will keep changing, and its the people who might be paying less attention.
 Keep an eye on yourselves and your backcountry partners there's a good chance we have extra human factors in the mix.
 Check the forecast, opt for the mellow line, breathe deep and be safe out there.

 - Travel with someone who has training.
-With most ski resorts now closed, many outdoor enthusiasts are seeking ways to enjoy the backcountry.
-You may have read how ski touring equipment sales are booming now that resorts have shut down.
 If you don't have avalanche training and you're thinking of heading into the backcountry, make sure you go with someone who has training.
 While its no substitute for a real avalanche course (which have all been canceled), take a look at our Backcountry Basics video series.

 - Resort avalanche terrain is no longer controlled.
 Some resorts are closed, but still open to the public.
 If you're riding at one of these resorts, keep in mind that terrain you used to rely on the patrol to control for you is no longer being mitigated for avalanches.
 Anything with a black diamond rating is generally avalanche terrain.